Shivaram2525/simplewebserver/README.md

 # Reg.No.: 212223040195

 ## AIM:
-To develop a simple webserver to serve html pages and display the configuration details of laptop.
+Develop a webserver to display the configuration details of your laptop.

 ## DESIGN STEPS:
 ### Step 1: